robertjskelton/robertjskelton.github.io/_posts/2023-01-02-lexus-gx470-windshield-wiper-pump-replacement.markdown

 ---
 layout: post
 title:  "Lexus GX470 - Windshield Wiper Pump Replacement"
-date:   2022-01-02 9:39:12 -0400
+date:   2023-01-02 9:39:12 -0400
 categories: cars
 ---

 ![ww](/images/ww/9.jpg)

-I bought the Lexus GX470 because it didn't have many parts that break, and after over 4 years of ownership I finally had a weird part break.
+I bought the Lexus GX470 because it didn't have many parts that break, and after over 4 years of ownership, and at 187k miles, I finally had a weird part break.
 My windshield wiper pump.
 It broke while on vacation in a snowy area, so I was having to clean my windshield with the gas station wipers every stop (often, this GX gets bag MPG).
 To replace the pump was pretty simple, and it's a basic part that seems to be pretty easy to find.
 It also required no tools.

 Parts:
 * [177138 Windshield Washer Pump](https://amzn.to/3jN7Gs9)